 Written Exam - a problem during the written exam?
 See Council's Examination and Assessment Adverse Event Policy and Process.
 Note - any action must be taken before the examination results are published.

 The exam is 'open book' which means interns can bring any (paper based) reference material to the exam.
-Electronic reference materials are not permitted.
+Electronic reference materials may not be brought into the examination.
 This includes all cell phones and electronic tablets, smartphones etc.

-The New Zealand Formulary will be provided electronically on each intern's computer in a pdf version for use in the exam.
-It is therefore important that the intern is familiar with this pdf format; available at the New Zealand Formulary site http://nzformulary.org/.
+The New Zealand Formulary will be provided electronically on each candidate's computer in a pdf version for use in the exam.
+It is therefore important that the intern is familiar with this pdf format; available at the New Zealand Formulary site: http://nzformulary.org/.
 Users must register to use the New Zealand Formulary e-book, downloadable as a pdf version.